ForoughPassyar/Layoffs/README.md

--- ROLLING Total of Layoffs Per Month
+-- ROLLING Total of Layoffs Per Month.

 SELECT SUBSTRING(date,1,7) as dates, SUM(total_laid_off) AS total_laid_off
 FROM layoffs_staging
 GROUP BY dates